DanielWinning/StaticMarkdownBlog/README.md

 - **published_at**

 Your blog index will be served at `/blog` by default - posts will be served up at `/blog/{slug}` by default.
 You can change this by publishing the config file and updating the `postsUrl` value.
+Using the above example, your blog post will be served at `/blog/my-first-blog-post`.

 ### Displaying Posts Elsewhere